 In the Title section, put in the headline you would want customers to see on landing on your PayPal checkout page.
 A good title would be something like this: “Pay with PayPal”.

 As for the description, put in the text that would be below the headline.
 Remember the email you used for opening your business account?
 Put it in the “PayPal email” section.

 Since we are still in the testing phase, check Enable PayPal Sandbox.
 Also, check Enable logging to capture all PayPal events on your site.
 Now let’s set up PayPal.

-If you would want to receive alerts in an email different from the PayPal email, put it in the Receiver email.
+If you prefer to receive alerts in an email different from the PayPal email, put it in the Receiver email.

 PayPal identity token offers a secure means to verify payment from customers without using PayPal native’s IPN (Instant Payment Notification).
-Also, with identity token, you can keep track of all transactions, either ongoing or completed.
+Also, with the identity token, you can keep track of all transactions, either ongoing or completed.